top of page

 To identify an SQL, consider the following factors:

-Industry Fit: The potential customer’s industry should align with your expertise and services.
-This ensures that you can meet their specific needs effectively.
+• Industry Fit: The potential customer’s industry should align with your expertise and services.
+This ensures that you can effectively meet their specific needs.

-Closing Potential: You need to assess whether you can realistically close the deal.
-This involves understanding if they have a need for your services and if you can provide a solution.
+• Closing Potential: You need to assess whether you can realistically close the deal.
+This involves understanding if they need your services and if you can provide a solution.

 Once you identify a lead as an SQL, maintain a close watch on their status.
 They should remain in this category until they either convert into a customer or no longer show interest.
 As an SQL, they still may need nurturing, which can involve targeted marketing messages and follow-ups.